7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 val plan = Injector().plan(HelloByeModule, GCMode.NoGC)
 ```

-We do need to interpret it to create an actual object graph, though.<br/>
-The default interpreter is `Injector.produce` - it will return a @ref[Resource](basics.md#resource-bindings-lifecycle) value with the lifecycle of the object graph:
+The series of steps must be executed to produce the object graph. `Injector.produce` will interpret the steps into a @ref[Resource](basics.md#resource-bindings-lifecycle) value, that holds the lifecycle of the object graph:

 ```scala mdoc:to-string
 // Interpret into DIResource